waterprooftoaster/baitblock/README.md

 - **Classification Model (PyTorch + HugginFace) `bert_label.py`**:
   - The classification model used is: [ealvaradob/bert-finetuned-phishing](https://huggingface.co/ealvaradob/bert-finetuned-phishing)
-  - Outputs phishing probability scores and classify the messages as phishing, uncertain, or benign.
+  - Outputs phishing probability scores and classifies the messages as phishing, uncertain, or benign.

 ### 3. Data Management (`data/`)
-- **`analyze.py`**: Analysis data from supabase for the final report.
+- **`analyze.py`**: Analysis data from Supabase for the research report.
+This is not required.

 ## Workflow